-Spaces and routes must also be overlooked by buildings and streets, and respond to the topography and climate of the local area.
+Spaces and routes must also be overlooked by buildings and streets, and respond Spaces and routes must also be overlooked by buildings and streets and respond to the topography and climate of the local area.
 This provides natural observation from residents, pedestrians and passing motorists.
 It also encourages people to use these places as they are more likely to feel safe and comfortable.
-Green infrastructure features can provide stimulating opportunities for physical activity, and places to enjoy sport and recreation.
-Designs must create attractive places that are easily accessible to all - regardless of age and ability.
+Green infrastructure features can provide stimulating opportunities for physical activity and places to enjoy sport and recreation.
+Designs must create attractive places that are easily accessible to all regardless of age and ability.
 These spaces must be carefully located to avoid creating secluded or dark areas, with landscaping being carefully planted to achieve these aims.
-It is expected that lighting is provided along paths to help reduce crime, provide reassurance and make areas more welcoming at night.
+It is expected that lighting is provided along paths to help reduce crime, provide reassurance, and make areas more welcoming at night.